ChrstphrHll/npc_gen/students/Dree Nuala.md

   int: 13
   str: 10
   wis: 7
-track: Diplomacy
-trait: I'm a snob who looks down on those who can't appreciate fine art.
-trait1: Unreligious
-trait2: Big-thinking
 year: 6
+guild: Treskal
+partyID: 58
 ---
 # Dree Nuala
 ---
 ### Description
 - 6th year Gnome Rouge in Treskal
-- curly lighter blonde hair that's braided with violet ribbon (long), Pale Brown eyes, and Brown skin
+- curly lighter blonde hair that's braided with violet ribbon (long), Hazel eyes, and Brown skin
 - Is Unreligious and Big-thinking, and has Stoicism as their ideal

 ### Organizations